alialavia/bigdata/report/readme.txt

-Dear LLNCS user,
+This directory contains our interim report LATEX file (intermreport.tex), together with all of its bells and whistles, i.e. images, bibliography (report.bib) and so on.

-The files in this directory belong to the LaTeX2e package for Lecture Notes in Computer Science (LNCS) of Springer-Verlag.
+You only need to work on the abovementioned files.
+In particular, the directory use the LaTeX2e package for

-It consists of the following files:
+Lecture Notes in Computer Science (LNCS) of Springer-Verlag.

-  readme.txt         this file
+The following files belong to the package and better to remain untouched:

   history.txt        the version history of the package

   llncs.cls          the LaTeX2e document class

-  llncs.dem          the sample input file
+  llncs.tex          the sample input file

   llncs.doc          the documentation of the class (LaTeX source) llncsdoc.pdf       the documentation of the class (PDF version)